Pearl Harbor National Memorial

 Welcome back to National Parks and other public lands with T!

-The Pearl Harbor Memorial commemorates the attack on Pearl Harbor by the Japanese and the United States’ subsequent entry into WWII.
+The Memorial commemorates the attack on Pearl Harbor by Japan and the United States’ subsequent entry into WWII.
 On December 7, 1941, the Japanese bombed Pearl Harbor and other areas on Oahu in a two-wave surprise attack.
 They sank or damaged nearly every vessel in the Harbor, killing over 2400 people.

 IMG_5635

-The Arizona still rests where she fell and serves as a burial ground for the thousand crewmen whose bodies could not be recovered.
-The US Navy has given the survivors the option to be buried there to be reunited with their brothers-at-arms.
-The Navy interred the last survivor at the Arizona in December 2019.
-The remaining survivors, now 98 years old, have requested other arrangements.
+The Arizona still rests where she fell.
+She serves as a burial ground for the thousand crewmen whose bodies remained beyond reach.
+The US Navy gave the survivors the option to be interred there after their passing.
+Forty-four chose to be reunited with their brothers-at-arms.
+Lou Conter, the last known survivor, died in 2024.

 IMG_5696